-Many residents in an ExtraCare retirement community live with dementia.
-Additionally, many residents also live with other common conditions that affect their mental wellbeing, such as depression and anxiety.
-Although these can have a notable impact on quality of life, living independently is still possible.
+Many residents in ExtraCare retirement communities live with dementia or other mental health and wellbeing issues.
+Although dementia can have a notable impact on quality of life, living independently is still possible.

 ExtraCare has a long history of supporting people living with dementia.
-Between 2007 and 2009 we embarked on a research study into delivering a new dementia service for our residents.
-This led us to creating our Enriched Opportunities Programme, a dedicated service run by specially-trained staff called Locksmiths (now known as Dementia and Mental Wellbeing Enablers).
+Between 2007 and 2009 we embarked on a research study to deliver a new dementia service for our residents.
+This led us to create our Enriched Opportunities Programme - a dedicated service run by specially trained staff called Locksmiths (now known as Dementia and Mental Wellbeing Enablers).

 For full research results, click here.